DanGOTO100/AWS-KMS-Workshop/README.md

 # Ready to go?

-**Once you are ready**, go to the first section of the workshop and launch the needed resources to start the workshop:
+**Once you are ready**, go to the first section of the workshop and launch the CloudFormation template that will provide with the needed resources to start the workshop:

 [Section I - Operating with AWS KMS and the CMKs](https://github.com/DanGOTO100/Draft-AWS-KMS-Workshop/blob/master/Section-1-Operating-with-AWS-KMS.md).